OfficeDev/outlook-add-in-command-demo/README.md

 ## How's it all work?

 The key part of the sample is the structure of the manifest file.
 The manifest uses the same version 1.1 schema as any Office add-in's manifest.
 However, there is a new section of the manifest called `VersionOverrides`.
-This section holds all of the information that clients that support add-in commands (**currently only Outlook 2016**) need to invoke the add-in from a ribbon button.
+This section holds all of the information that clients that support add-in commands need to invoke the add-in from a ribbon button.
 By putting this in a completely separate section, the manifest can also include the original markup to enable the add-in to be loaded by clients that do not support the add-in command model.
 You can see this in action by loading the add-in in Outlook 2013 or Outlook on the web.

 ### The Add-in Command Demo add-in loaded in Outlook on the web ###